-Subduction initiation and changes in plate motion are linked because the largest driving and resisting tectonic forces occur in subduction zones (Becker and O'Connell, 2001; Buffett, 2006; Lithgow-Bertelloni and Richards, 1998; Stadler et al., 2010).
-Subduction initiation models have two end-member classes: induced or spontaneous (Stern, 2004) (Figure F6).
+Subduction initiation and changes in plate motion are linked because the largest driving and resisting tectonic forces occur within subduction zones (Becker and O'Connell, 2001; Buffett, 2006; Lithgow-Bertelloni and Richards, 1998; Stadler et al., 2010).
+There are two end-member classes of subduction initiation models: induced or spontaneous (Stern, 2004) (Figure F6).
 In the spontaneous model, oceanic lithosphere ages, cools, increases in density and gravitational instability, and sinks into the mantle under its own weight (Stern and Bloomer, 1992; Turcotte et al., 1977).
-In the induced model, externally applied compressive stress and convergence is necessary to overcome lithospheric strength before convective instability can grow and subduction initiates (McKenzie, 1977; Toth and Gurnis, 1998).
+In the induced model, externally applied compressive stress and convergence is necessary to overcome lithospheric strength before convective instability can grow and subduction initiation occurs (McKenzie, 1977; Toth and Gurnis, 1998).

-Half of all presently active subduction zones on Earth began during the Cenozoic (Gurnis et al., 2004), so it is possible to assemble observations to address the question of how and why these margins evolved into self-sustaining subduction zones.
-Recent drilling results from Expedition 351 shed light on this question, and new models suggest juxtaposition of a transcurrent fault and relict arc could have led to Izu-Bonin-Mariana subduction initiation just before 50 Ma (Leng and Gurnis, 2015).
-Subduction initiation at a passive continental margin has received considerable attention through the concept of a Wilson cycle (a class of the spontaneous model), but no known Cenozoic examples of passive margins evolving into subduction zones exist (Stern, 2004).
-Spontaneous and induced models predict different states of stress and vertical motions during their early stages, and recovering evidence to distinguish these states underpinned our drilling strategy.
+Half of all presently active subduction zones on Earth initiated during the Cenozoic (Gurnis et al., 2004), so it is possible to assemble observations to address the question of how and why these margins evolved into self-sustaining subduction zones.
+Recent drilling results from Expedition 351 shed new light on this question, and new models suggest juxtaposition of a transcurrent fault and relict arc could have led to Izu-Bonin-Mariana subduction initiation just before 50 Ma (Leng and Gurnis, 2015).
+Subduction initiation at a passive continental margin has received considerable attention through the concept of a Wilson cycle (a class of the spontaneous model), but there are no known Cenozoic examples of passive margins evolving into subduction zones (Stern, 2004).
+Spontaneous and induced models predict different states of stress and vertical motions during their early stages, and the aim to distinguish these underpinned our drilling strategy.

-The largest change in global plate motions since 84 Ma (the only period with precisely known plate kinematics) is manifest as the Emperor-Hawaii seamount chain bend (Figure F1).
-Geochronology shows the Emperor-Hawaii bend started at ~50 Ma and may have occurred over ~8 My (Sharp and Clague, 2006).
+The largest change in global plate motions since 83 Ma (the only period with precisely known plate kinematics) is manifest as the Emperor-Hawaii seamount chain bend (Figure F1).
+Geochronology shows that the Emperor-Hawaii bend started at ~50 Ma and may have occurred over ~8 My (Sharp and Clague, 2006).
 The onset of Pacific plate motion change corresponds to the timing of Pacific/Farallon plate boundary rearrangement (Caress et al., 1988) and termination of spreading in the Tasman Sea (Gaina et al., 1998), followed by a change in direction and rapid increase in rate of Australia-Antarctic spreading with consequent northward acceleration of Australia (Müller et al., 2000; Seton et al., 2012; Whittaker et al., 2007) and initiation of Australia-Pacific spreading south of New Zealand (Keller, 2003; Sutherland, 1995; Wood et al., 1996).
 Eocene emplacement of ophiolites and deformed flysch may record the onset of convergence in New Caledonia (Aitchison et al., 1995).
-Reconfiguration of plate boundaries in Antarctica (Cande et al., 2000), the Indian Ocean (Cande et al., 2010), and Asia (Aitchison et al., 2007) confirms the global extent of tectonic change.
+Re-configuration of plate boundaries in Antarctica (Cande et al., 2000), the Indian Ocean (Cande et al., 2010), and Asia (Aitchison et al., 2007) confirms the global extent of tectonic change.

 The westward swerve in Pacific plate motion occurred at about the same time as subduction zones initiated throughout the western Pacific (Gurnis et al., 2004; Hall et al., 2003; Steinberger et al., 2004).
+It is the only global-scale subduction initiation event for which plate motions are known before and after, and there is a clear linkage between subduction initiation and plate motion change.
 Reconstructing what happened in the western Pacific is of fundamental significance for understanding subduction initiation and hence the physics of plate tectonics and mantle flow.